 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital at once.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine, ask your doctor or pharmacist.

-- Manufacturer's PIL, Konakion® MM 10 mg/ml; Roche Products Limited, The electronic Medicines Compendium.
-Dated May 2015.
+Manufacturer's PIL, Konakion® MM 10 mg/ml injection; Neon Healthcare Ltd, The electronic Medicines Compendium.
+Dated October 2020.